felbinger/AdminGuide/docs/installation/docker.md

 sudo chmod +x /usr/local/bin/docker-compose
 ```

-Instelt of typing `sudo docker-compose up -d` all the time you can use this alias and type `dc up -d`:
+Instead of typing `sudo docker-compose up -d` all the time you can use this alias and type `dc up -d`:

 ```bash
 echo 'alias dc="sudo docker-compose "' >> ~/.bashrc